RACV Logo

 Day 1: Beijing

-Nimen Hao!
+Nimen hao!
 Welcome to China.
 Your adventure begins in Beijing with a welcome meeting at 6 pm.
 If you arrive early, maybe get acquainted with Beijing on your own before joining your group and leader for the meeting, then head out for an optional welcome dinner.
 Consider ordering Peking duck for your first meal in the country – first, the skin is carved and served in pancakes, then the rest is chopped and cooked into a soup.
 Yum!

-Day 2: Great Wall/Beijing
+Day 2: Beijing

-Day 3: Beijing/ Overnight Train
+Day 3: Transit by Train

-Day 4: Terra Cotta Warriors/Xi'an
+Day 4: Xi'an

 Day 5: Xi'an